October 3, 2023 from 4:00 to 5:30 p.m. PT / 7:00 to 8:30 p.m. ET

 In this session led by Dr. Natalie Martinez, we will discuss how to expand our collective understanding of the appropriate historiographical approach to Indigenous cultures and explore the pivotal experiences of specific Indigenous groups through history.
 Additionally, participants will have the opportunity to ask questions about how they can work to audit and supplement their curricular offerings in order to make sure their classrooms are both supportive of student understanding and inclusive of diverse Indigenous experiences.

 Registration is now closed.
-The Zoom session link will be emailed to registrants 24 hours prior to the session.
-Questions?
+Zoom links will be emailed to registrants 24 hours prior to the session.
 Please email firstname.lastname@example.org if you have any questions!